 Publisher descriptions (pre-publication + published versions)

 Gay, Straight or Lying?
-Science has the answer by Robin Pinnel, March 21, 2003
+Science has the answer [attributed to Robin Pinnel] March 21, 2003

 - Controversial ideas (PDF) by J. Michael Bailey, December 3, 2002